RISE AGAINST HUNGER

 Establishing a Covenant Relationship

-In the spring of 2018, Fairhaven entered into a covenant relationship with a university in the capital of Mongolia, Ulaanbaatar, Huree University of Information and Communication Technology.
-Huree University is a member of the International Association of Methodist Schools, Colleges, and Universities (IAMSCU).
-The United Methodist Church’s General Board of Higher Education and Ministry (GBHEM) is also actively seeking ways in which to collaborate with that University.
-Recently, Rev. HiRho Park, Ph.D., executive director of the Clergy Lifelong Learning Office at GBHEM led a group on a seven-day visit to Mongolia.
+In the spring of 2018, Fairhaven entered into a covenant relationship with Huree University of Information and Communication Technology.
+Huree University is located in Mongolia's capital, Ulaanbaatar.
+It is a member of the International Association of Methodist Schools, Colleges, and Universities (IAMSCU).
+The United Methodist Church’s General Board of Higher Education and Ministry (GBHEM) is also actively seeking ways in which to collaborate with Huree University.
+Rev. HiRho Park, Ph.D., executive director of the Clergy Lifelong Learning Office at GBHEM has led a group on a seven-day visit to Mongolia.
 The group’s goals were to raise awareness of the new provisional conference that has been established in Mongolia and also to visit Huree.
 Fairhaven members Dick and Peg Vert recently hosted the president of Huree University, Dr. Chung Soon Hoon, and Peg will be joining the University’s advisory board.

 Through all these efforts one important aspect of a Covenant Relationship has already been established, namely personal contacts.